Last updated on November 14th, 2022

-With the historical heritage, unique architecture (like churches and houses), rivers (the city stands on three rivers – Desna, Strizhne, and Belous) and parks, Chernihiv can surprise even the most demanding tourists.
-And, it rightfully deserves the title as one of the most beautiful cities in Ukraine.
+With the historical heritage, unique architecture (like churches and houses), rivers (the city stands on three rivers – Desna, Strizhne, and Belous), and parks, Chernihiv can surprise even the most demanding tourists.
+And, it rightfully deserves the title of one of the most beautiful cities in Ukraine.

 First Impression of Chernihiv

 We entered Chernihiv from the northern side when traveling from Belarus by bus.
 Going through a few busy soviet looking neighborhoods on the outskirts of the city, passing by a busy market, and observing a bit hectic life made us think that Chernihiv was a heavy, dusty, and not interesting place.